 Strictly limit or eliminate intake of trans, partially hydrogenated and high polyunsaturated fats, things like canola, corn and soybean oils and margarine and vegetable shortening.

 Carbohydrates in general are not going to make you fat or kill you if you’re not overeating and if you’re getting adequate amounts of protein and healthy fats.
 The appropriate amount depends on your goals and your individual response.
 Some people seem to have a difficult time losing fat if they don’t reduce carbs significantly while others can lose fat with even higher carb intakes as long as their overall calorie intake is restricted.

 Keep track of what you’re eating and how your body responds and and adjust accordingly.

 Although it is possible to gain muscle mass on a zero carb diet, at least moderate carbohydrate intakes seem to help and testosterone levels may also be reduced if carbohydrate intake is too low, along with cortisol levels increasing.
 Additionally, muscle glycogen levels appear to be maintained better on at least moderate carb intakes and post workout carbohydrate intake helps with recovery.

 The majority of your carbohydrate should come from leafy and cruciferous vegetables, berries, and lower-fructose fruits (cantaloupe, oranges, kiwi, etc.).
 Starch and other fruit intake would depend on total energy requirements and how your body responds to the additional carbohydrate intake.
-Strictly limit or eliminate foods with added sugar (sucrose) or high fructose corn syrup and…
+Strictly limit or eliminate foods with a lot of added sugar (sucrose) or high fructose corn syrup and…

 Grains and Legumes